 Brene Brown calls this the “vunerability hangover.”
 The morning after you show yourself bare naked and wonder whether perhaps you should have just left your clothes on?

 “What am I doing?”
 I think to myself sometimes.
 Ok.
 Sometimes is an understatement.
 All.
 The.
 Time.

-Just like most human beings on the planet, I too am sh!t scared about showing too much of myself.
-In fact, when I was at high school, I used to carry around a large thick cloak, which wrapped up the fragility and sensitivity of the real me and hid it from the judgment and the harshness of the outside world.
+Just like most human beings on the planet, I, too, am scared about showing too much of myself.
+In fact, when I was at high school, I used to carry around a large thick coat, which wrapped up the fragility and sensitivity of the real me and hid it from the judgment and the harshness of the outside world.
 My best friend and worst enemy, my eating disorder, gave me an illusion of control in a world that felt way too uncertain and unpredictable.

 It worked for a while.
 But eventually, the things that I tried to control began to control me, and again, I became lost in a sea of tumultuous waves that I couldn’t control.
 I was trying So.
 Very.
 Hard.
 But yet, I was still drowning.